 Jan.
 13, 1128 - The military order Knights Templar was granted a papal sanction, declared to be an army of God by Pope Honorius II.

 Jan.
-13, 1776 - In the early morning hours of this day, British forces raided Prudence Island, Rhode Island, in an effort to steal a large quantity of sheep.
-But, upon landing on the island’s southern beaches, the British were ambushed by fifteen Minutemen from Rhode Island’s Second Company led by Captain Joseph Knight, who had been tipped off to the Brits’ plans and rowed across Narragansett Bay from Warwick Neck the previous morning.
-A brief but deadly battle ensued before the British were forced to retreat.
-Three British marines were killed and seven injured during the ambush.
-Two Minutemen were wounded; one died and the other was taken prisoner.
+13, 1776 - In the early morning hours of this day, British forces raided Prudence Island, Rhode Island, in an effort to steal a large quantity of sheep, but, upon landing on the island’s southern beaches, the British were ambushed by fifteen Minutemen from Rhode Island’s Second Company led by Captain Joseph Knight, who had been tipped off to the Brits’ plans and rowed across Narragansett Bay from Warwick Neck the previous morning.

 Jan.
 13, 1807 - Union General Napoleon Bonaparte Buford was born in Woodford, Kentucky.
 During the Civil War, Buford held many commands in the West and was a hero at the Battle of Belmont, Missouri.